donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

   * the S1 application.

-    * Currently, it is the EpcEnbApplication.
+    * Currently, it is the NgcEnbApplication.

     * It is used to get some information needed for the Elementary Procedures of the X2 messages.